-Scientific Study in the Art Room
+Scientific Study in STEAMing Art Room

 I attended a symposium at The Aldrich Contemporary Art Museum called “Full Steam Ahead” last September.
-I got a fabulous idea for adding STEAMy resources to the art studio for my students from the director the Nature Lab at the Rhode Island School of Design.
-The Nature Lab is a natural science collection and lending library where students have hands-on access to specimens such as shells, taxidermy animals and skeletons.
-There are live plants and animals to support visual inquiry into biological and natural sciences.
+I got a fabulous idea for adding STEAMy resources to the art studio for my students from the director of the Nature Lab at the Rhode Island School of Design.
+The Nature Lab is a natural science collection and lending library where students have hands-on access to specimens such as shells, taxidermy animals, and skeletons.
+There are live plants and animals to support a visual inquiry into biological and natural sciences.

 If college students could have hands-on access to natural specimens, then mine should too!
 As budding artists and scientists, students need to practice careful observation.
 Insect specimens encased in clear acrylic immediately popped into my mind.
 I found out quickly that they are really expensive!
 After checking with educators I knew on Facebook and Twitter, I was able to include appropriate scientific specimens for a K-5 art room in my grant.